abpframework/abp/docs/en/Community-Articles/2022-02-06-How-to-Hide-ABP-Related-Endpoints-on-Swagger-UI/POST.md

 abp new <your-project-name> -t app -csf
 ```

 Our project boilerplate will be ready after the download is finished.
 Open the solution and run the `*.DbMigrator` project to seed the initial data.
-Then, we can run the `*.Web` project to see our application is working.
+Then, we can run the `*.Web` project to see our application working.

 > Default credentials -> Username: admin and Password: 1q2w3E*

 ## Starting the Development

-After we've runned the application and signed in, we can navigate to **/swagger** to see our application's endpoints.
+After we've run the application and signed in, we can navigate to **/swagger** to see our application's endpoints.

 ![](./swagger.png)